 const catName = "Pickles"; const newCatName = catName.substring(2); console.log(newCatName);

-substring() function, which means that the method will return every letter after the second index in the string (remember, indexes start at
+We have used 2 as a parameter in the substring() method.
+This means that the method will return every letter after the second index in the string.
+Here’s the output for our example:

 If we are looking to get part of a string starting from a character and ending at another, we should pass two values into substring().
 The first argument is the start character, and the second is the end character.

 const catName = "Pickles"; const newCatName = catName.substring(0,2); console.log(newCatName);